Le château de Portes

 In our opinion (subjective ratings out of 3)

-Stop off at the Maison de la Figue and head down to the Vézénobres Conservatory Orchard.
-Located at the foot of the medieval town, it is home to over a thousand fig trees and around a hundred varieties of figs. Whether you are a connoisseur or just want to learn more about this small Mediterranean fruit, you will enjoy this sensory experience for all the senses, from smell to taste.
+Stop off at the Maison de la Figue and head down to the Verger Conservatoire.
+Located at the foot of the medieval town, it is home to over a thousand fig trees and around a hundred varieties of figs. Whether you’re a connoisseur or simply want to learn more about this little Mediterranean fruit, you’ll enjoy this sensory experience, full of aromas and flavours.

 Les terrasses, gîtes en cévennes – Patrimoine & Village – Le château de Portes et sa proue spectaculaire

-This imposing building is nicknamed Le vaisseau des Cévennes (The Vessel of the Cévennes) because of its spectacular prow-shaped spur, which is unique in Europe.
+This imposing structure is nicknamed ‘The Ship of the Cévennes’ due to its spectacular, bow-shaped spur, which is unique in Europe.

-Built around the 11th century at the foot of Mont Lozère, it protected the Chemin de la Régordane, a thousand-year-old trade and exchange route linking the Massif Central to the Mediterranean.
+Built around the 11th century at the foot of Mont Lozère, it protected the Chemin de la Régordane, a thousand-year-old trade route linking the Massif Central to the Mediterranean.

-It is not currently possible to visit the interior of the castle, which was listed as a historic monument in 1984.
-But walking around it is still a memorable experience, as you feel very small at the foot of this stone giant.
+It is not currently possible to visit the interior of the castle, which was listed as a Historic Monument in 1984.
+But walking around it remains a memorable experience, as one feels so small at the foot of this stone giant.

 Lussan, un des plus beaux villages du Gard